Manuel Berberian: Biography

+Berberian received his Ph.D. in earthquake seismology and active tectonics from the University of Cambridge, United Kingdom, in June 1981.
+His dissertation advisors were Geoffrey King and Dan McKenzie.
+He completed his dissertation called "Continental Deformation in the Iranian Plateau", becoming the first Armenian and second Iranian graduate of the Earth Science Department of the University of Cambridge.
+(His wife was the first Iranian woman to complete a Ph.D. at Cambridge).

 Since 1990, Barberian, his wife and son are living in the United States.

 Honors

 2013: The First Iranian and First Armenian Earth Scientist ever honored by the Geological Society of America (GSA) during its 125th Anniversary Annual Conference Special Meeting Dedicated to his over 40-yr of research and contribution to the world Earth Science at Denver, Colorado, United States, in October 2013, Sessions 214 & 291, T188: Tethyan Evolution and Seismotectonics of Southwest Asia (GSA Structural Geology and Tectonics Division; GSA Quaternary Geology & Geomorphology Division; GSA Mineralogy, Geochemistry, Petrology, & Volcanology Division).

 2008: A new fossil species of Chondrichthyes (jawed fish) named in honor of Berberian in recognition of his contribution to the tectonic evolution of the Iranian Plateau.